What are Stress Illnesses, how do I know I have one and how do I overcome them?

 About the Author - Zoe Thompson

-Zoe is a qualified hypnotherapist, NLP practitioner and SIRPA Pain Recovery Specialist.
-Zoe is passionate about helping people find freedom from the anxieties, stress illnesses, chronic pain and other issues that prevent fulfillment in life and work.
+Zoe is a qualified hypnotherapist, NLP practitioner and TMS/SIRPA Pain Recovery Specialist.
+Zoe is passionate about helping people and teams find freedom from the anxieties, stress illnesses, chronic pain and other issues that prevent fulfillment in life and work.
 Zoe has 10 years experience in helping people make positive change so they feel happier and healthier in their life.
 You can read more about Zoe here.

-Step 1 – The first step is a complimentary mindset review, this is an opportunity to meet either in person or online to learn more about your specific experiences.
+Step 1 – The first step is a complimentary mindset review, this is an opportunity to chat online or by phone to learn more about your specific challenges and what outcomes you’d like to work towards.
 It’s also a chance to answer any questions you have.

-Step 2 – If we decide my services are right for you we’ll begin with an in-depth assessment, helping you connect the dots and understand what is contributing to your symptoms.
+Step 2 – If we decide my services are right for you we’ll begin with an in-depth assessment, helping you connect the dots and understand what is contributing to you, or your employee’s symptoms.

 Step 3 – Following your assessment we’ll design an individual treatment plan to tackle any elements which came up in the assessment.
 You’ll have 1-2-1 sessions either in person or online.